OpenRailAssociation/osrd/front/README.md

   * SimulationResults.tsx
   * Study.js

-The workflow is as follows:
+The functional workflow works as follows:
 - create a project `applications/operationalStudies/views/HomeContent.js`
 - create a study in this project `applications/operationalStudies/views/Project.js`
 - choose an infrastructure to create a scenario in the study `applications/operationalStudies/views/Study.js`

 Once in a scenario `applications/operationalStudies/views/Scenario.js` you have to add trains in the timetable `applications/operationalStudies/views/ManageTrainSchedule.jsx`.
 To do so:
+- choose an infrastructure & timetable *DEPRECATED: will be removed soon*
 - choose a rolling stock `common/rollingStockSelector` and a composition code
 - define a path on the map with crossing points (the path takes into account the restrictions of the material and the infrastructure)
 - determine possible margins